-The Duke Youth Academy is a year-long program for high school students to experience an intensive encounter with Christian life for one week of residency at Duke University and one year of ongoing engagement and practice.
+The Duke Youth Academy is a year-long program that offers high school students the opportunity to experience an intensive encounter with Christian life.

-The Duke Youth Academy for Christian Formation (DYA) gives high school students the unique opportunity to engage with Duke Divinity School faculty, Christian practitioners, artists, community activists, mentors, and each other in learning how to cultivate and nourish a life of faith.
+The Duke Youth Academy for Christian Formation (DYA) offers high school students the unique opportunity to engage with Duke Divinity School faculty, Christian practitioners, artists, community activists, mentors, and each other in learning how to nourish a life of faith.

 Duke Youth Academy Expands Program